yuanqing/sketch-move-layers/README.md

 # sketch-move-layers

-> A Sketch plugin for moving the selected layers
+> A Sketch plugin to precisely move and arrange layers

 ## Usage